The Australian Society

 Learn from your peers.

-For the latest Conference information, including pricing and booking options, presentation details, hotel accommodation packages, and more, see our 2025 Conference home page.
+See our updated presenter and session details, as well as pricing and booking options on the 2025 Conference home page.
 Check back often for the latest information and watch out for email and social media updates in the coming weeks.

-If you want more information (perhaps you'd like to sponsor or present at this year's Conference?) or want to provide us with feedback, send us an email at conference@astc.org.au.
+If you want more information (perhaps you'd like to provide a level of sponsorship at this year's Conference?) or want to provide us with feedback, send us an email at conference@astc.org.au.

 You can watch the meeting in full from the Members Only pages of our website.